Pascal Dupuis: Pittsburgh Penguins (2008–2015)

-On February 9, 2008, Dupuis was traded to the Pittsburgh Penguins, along with Marián Hossa, in exchange for Colby Armstrong, Erik Christensen, Angelo Esposito and their first-round pick in the 2008 NHL Entry Draft.
+On February 9, 2008, Dupuis was traded to the Pittsburgh Penguins, along with Marián Hossa, in exchange for Colby Armstrong, Erik Christensen, Angelo Esposito and their first-round pick in the 2008 NHL entry draft.
 He scored two goals and 10 assists for 12 points through 16 games with the Penguins as they qualified for the 2008 Stanley Cup playoffs.
 As the Penguins advanced through the playoffs, Hossa and Dupuis flanked Sidney Crosby as the top line wingers.
 During their first-round sweep over the Ottawa Senators, Dupuis recorded two assists in four games.
 The Penguins then faced the New York Rangers in the Eastern Conference semifinals, whom they beat in six games.
-Dupuise was one of six players to score in the Game 5 of the Eastern Conference Finals against the Philadelphia Flyers to lead the Penguins to the 2008 Stanley Cup Finals.
-Although Dupuis began the Finals playing on the Penguins top-line alongside Crosby and Hossa, he was demoted to the Penguins third line after the team lost Game 1 to the Detroit Red Wings.
-Dupuis and the Penguins pushed the Red Wings to Game 6 before losing 3–2.
+Dupuis was one of six players to score in the game five of the Eastern Conference Finals against the Philadelphia Flyers to lead the Penguins to the 2008 Stanley Cup Final.
+Although Dupuis began the Finals playing on the Penguins top-line alongside Crosby and Hossa, he was demoted to the Penguins third line after the team lost game one to the Detroit Red Wings.
+Dupuis and the Penguins pushed the Red Wings to game six before losing 3–2.
 Following their loss, Dupuis finished the playoffs with two goals and five assists for seven points through 20 playoff games.

 Dupuis chatting with team captain Sidney Crosby in October 2010.

 Although Dupuis was eligible for unrestricted free agency following the 2007–08 season, he signed a three-year contract extension on July 1, 2008, to remain with the Penguins.
 When Dupuis returned to the Penguins for the 2008–09 season, he rejoined the top line alongside Crosby.
 Winger Miroslav Satan joined the duo on the top line but failed to produce enough points over a five-game trial.
 In early November, Dupuis suffered a short-term injury in practice which caused him to miss two games.
 Before his first game back, Dupuis was tested on the left wing of Evgeni Malkin and Petr Sýkora.
 On December 11, 2008, Dupuis and Sýkora both scored their first NHL hat-tricks in a 9–2 win over the New York Islanders.
 As the season continued, Dupuis remained on Crosby's wing until head coach Michel Therrien was replaced with Dan Bylsma in February 2009.
 Under Bylsma, Dupuis fell down the line-up and remained in the bottom six throughout the season.
 Bylsma and Dupuis later spoke about their conflicts, with Bylsma saying, "When I came here it maybe wasn't the best time for Pascal...
 There were some things that maybe didn't endear me to Pascal."
 As the Penguins defeated the Red Wings to win the 2009 Stanley Cup, Dupuis remained pointless over 16 games while being scratched eight times.